 The satellite communications industry is moving toward HTS, VHTS and NGSO technology that employ multi-orbit; multi-beam transmission for more efficient use of space segment and better performance.
-New satellite constellations of HTS-MEO and HTS-LEO (NGSO) are scheduled to be launched in the coming years.
-With the scheduled launch of numerous HTS, VHTS and NGSO satellites, we believe that the development of products using this technology for the different satellites and constellations will be an important competitive factor in the satellite communications market.
+New satellite constellations of MEO and LEO (both considered NGSO) are being launched and scheduled to be launched in the coming years.
+With the scheduled launches of numerous HTS, VHTS and NGSO satellites, we believe that the development of products using this technology for the different satellites and constellations will be an important competitive factor in the satellite communications market.
 We are continuing our efforts to enhance our current products and develop new ones to support this technology's advantages.